Knowlton Church Engagement Photos With Sam & Ash

 An Evening Engagement Photo Shoot In The Dorset Countryside

 We met up with Sam and Ash in the early evening as the clouds above us began to dissipate and the wind dropped.
 We were all in a great mood and in awe of the location.
-So we took time for a walk, discussing life, the universe and possible photo locations.
+So we took time for a walk, discussing life, the universe, and possible photo locations.

 Confidence Building

 This is actually a great use of time with a nervous couple, building trust before even taking a single image.
 It’s amazing what a friendly chat and well-trained listening can do.
 Hannah and I have another trick up our sleeves.
 Taking pictures of each other helps us demonstrate the images we are thinking of.
 It also shows that the process of doing so is enjoyable.
 We tend to start our engagement shoots at a distance from the couple.
-Gradually getting closer to capture the more intimate moments between couples.
+Gradually getting closer to capturing the more intimate moments between couples.
 We use suggestive direction instead of posing.
 Working from a high energy level (for laughter and release) to a calming, more intimate style of photography.

 Yew Trees And Ribbons At Knowlton Church Engagement Photos

 On our walk, the nearby yew trees caught our eye.
-The pairing of the church and henge is a symbol of transition from Pagan to Christian worship.
+The pairing of the church and henge is a symbol of the transition from Pagan to Christian worship.
 At Knowlton, the yew trees are still decorated with coloured ribbon tributes to loved ones.
 A gorgeous ‘shoot through’ later and Sam and Ash were ready for more.

 Engagement Photos At A Ruined Church

-The blue skies and broken clouds, textures and colours from ancient stone walls were calling to us.
+The blue skies and broken clouds, textures, and colours from ancient stone walls were calling to us.
 Ash and Sam, it turns out had a particular liking to the way the archways and windows framed their images.

 Amazing Sunset Engagement Photos